Transforma logo

 Enterprise smart glasses

 This subsection describes how smart glasses are used across various industries and their benefits for the workers, like enabling them to easily navigate through a construction site and collaborate on virtual projects.
-It then discusses how the entry of multiple vendors has provided enterprises with a variety of easy-to-use and affordable smart glasses, but since large companies (like Meta) have made big investments and lost money, the development of new products remains fraught.
+It then discusses how the entry of multiple vendors has provided enterprises with a variety of easy-to-use and affordable smart glasses, but since large companies have made big investments and lost money, the development of new products remains fraught.
+It also gives a few examples of relevant IoT deployments in this application, like Amazon trialling AI smart glasses with its delivery agents.

 Enterprise headsets

 This subsection focuses on how the use of virtual and mixed-reality headsets is becoming more common across industry verticals and their benefits.
-For instance, in the automotive industry, they can save material, in the healthcare industry they enhance proficiency and device familiarity, and in the mining industry, they ensure better product supervision.
+For instance, in the automotive industry, they can save material; in the healthcare industry, they enhance proficiency and device familiarity; and in the mining industry, they ensure better product supervision.
+It then discusses the challenges faced by the market for enterprise headsets (including slow testing) and provides a few examples of relevant IoT deployments in this application, like Mercedes-Benz deploying virtual reality headsets across its dealerships in Canada.

 Tablets

-The tablets section has also been further categorised into the following subsections - Tablets as a gateway technology, Cost, and Drawbacks.
+The tablets section has also been further categorised into the following subsections: Tablets as a gateway technology, Cost, and Drawbacks.

 Tablets as a gateway technology

 This subsection defines tablets and discusses how these devices can help industrial workers (for instance, with remote monitoring, servicing, and maintenance operations).
 It then talks about the stiff competition tablets face from other wearable technologies (including AR/VR headsets and smart glasses).
+For instance, VR headsets have now become cheaper and some of them (like the Meta Quest 3) may, in fact, be cheaper than some tablets (like the Apple iPad Pro).

 Cost

 This subsection discusses the price and size of these tablets.
-For instance, budget tablets can cost between USD200 to USD400, and more expensive ones can cost up to USD1,200 (depending on their features and specifications).
+For instance, budget tablets can cost between USD200 and USD400, and more expensive ones can cost up to USD1,200 (depending on their features and specifications).

 Drawbacks